Therapy for Childhood Emotional Neglect (CEN)

 Do You Ever Wonder Why It Feels So Hard to Express Your Emotions?

-Children who grow up with emotional neglect may become highly independent, capable, and outwardly successful.
+Adults who grew up with emotional neglect may become highly independent, capable, and outwardly successful.
 But beneath that self-sufficiency, they may feel a persistent emptiness, struggle to trust others, or find themselves longing for closeness while fearing it at the same time.
-The unacknowledged emotional needs of childhood do not disappear; they simply manifest in different ways throughout adulthood.
+However, unacknowledged emotional needs you had childhood don’t disappear, they often show up in different ways in adulthood.

 Common Signs You Experienced Childhood Emotional Neglect